 “Hi Brad, it does not come off..it stains the wood–rather than just coating it… The colors will slowly fade away after 5 or so years and may need to be reapplied.”
 So that sounded very honest to me.
 They seem to honestly say that the color may fade, but the protection is permanent.

-I applied it with this insecticide sprayer.
-Using this as a deck stain sprayer is the way to go since it can be kept at a low pressure (pump it less).
+I applied it with Using this as a deck stain sprayer is the way to go since it can be kept at a low pressure (pump it less).
 Much more control.
 If you want a big-boy sprayer, the real Dr. McCoy, read our post about sprayers.

 Key tip with all sprayers; keep the tip wet when using and be very clean when storing.
 Submerge the tip in a can of water when taking a break and blow out air for a long time when totally done.
 Don’t let anything but clear water dry up in the tip and it will last for years.
 Mine has.
 You can spray wood stain or paint as well, of course, but the cleaning is a bit harder.